 Lisa grew up in Ireland until the age of ten, when her family moved to London.
 In Ireland, she lived in the village of Killeshin, Laois, where her father had been a Gaelic footballer (for Laois) and Pipe Major of Killeshin Pipe Band (national champions of Ireland).
 Through the constant support of their Kilkenny mother, Lisa and her siblings were encouraged to try anything they got the chance to do.

 Lisa started playing tin whistle like many children in Ireland, and added piano and piano accordian.
 When the family moved to London, Lisa kept up piano, and added singing and violin.

-Lisa has a licentiate with distinction from Trinity College London in Voice Performance, Premier Prix in singing from Conservatoire du Nord, Luxembourg.
+Lisa has a licentiate with distinction from Trinity College London in Voice Performance, Premier Prix in singing from Conservatoire du Nord, Luxembourg and is half-way through her Superior exams.
 She also returned to piano playing in Abu Dhabi under Jordan Rashkov.

 Lisa chose to study sciences as she felt, with almost every other subject, one could restart later in life.
 At Cambridge University she studied chemistry, geology, physics and maths as part of the Natural Sciences Tripos.
 Lisa specialised in chemistry for her masters.
 She came second in her year and gained a double first.
 Despite securing PhD places, Lisa then took a gap year where she worked at the GlaxoSmithKline lab in the Cambridge Chemistry department, but during that same year got the chance to work at Sky News, where she remained for a decade.